TheFirst05/WFRP4e-macro-and-scripts/README.md

 # First WFRP4e macros and scripts
 This is a collection of macros & scripts we use at our table.
-Almost always a work in progress as I learn new things.
+Almost always "Work in Progress" as I learn and improve.
 ## Time Gentlemen Alcohol Macro
 A streamlined drinking mechanic of the excellent "Time Gentlemen Please" Homebrew by Braille Knight on the Rat Catcher's Guild.
 Automates adding drunkeness effects, as well as the various Alcohol buff effects based on the drink you consume.
 Thanks to Pallando for the original Consume Alcohol macro.
 ## Sober up Macro